New York City restaurant Hu Kitchen launched their first grain-free bagel last week.

 Refining, the Whole Grain Council reports, leaves the grain “a mere shadow of its original self.”

 There’s overwhelming scientific evidence that whole grains are good for you.

-Conversely, diets high in refined grains may actually increase the risk of many of those health problems.
+Conversely, diets high in refined grains may actually of many of those health problems.

 Cutting all refined grains from your diet is a reasonable and healthy choice, according to Angie Murad, a registered dietitian nutritionist with the Mayo Clinic Healthy Living Program.

 But she emphasized that whole grains are important to a well-balanced diet.

 “I really worry about people who exclude entire food groups,” Murad told Healthline.
 “Having grains is fine.
 Choosing the right type of grains is a bigger factor.”